RogerMab/RogerMab/README.md

 # Hi there 👋

-I’m Roger M. Fractional CMO/CRO with 15+ years of leadership, $15M+ monthly ad spend managed, 3,000+ campaigns launched, and $500M–$1.8B in ARR impact.
+I’m Roger M. Fractional CMO with 15+ years of leadership, $15M+ monthly ad spend managed, 3,000+ campaigns launched, and $500M–$1.8B in ARR impact.
 I bridge strategy and execution, aligning GTM, omnichannel, RevOps, and AI automation into one growth engine that accelerates acquisition, retention, and revenue.

 📕  Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->